 February 24 - September 30, 2011

-"CMU: Life Beyond the Classroom Walls," on display through September 30th at CMU's Museum of Cultural and Natural History, includes rarely seen artifacts, such as apparel, memorabilia, and unique photographs.
-New technologies include touch screen monitors that give visitors the opportunity to delve deeper into topics that interest them and short video productions for kids featuring many members of CMU's collegiate athletic teams.
-Other exhibits include hands-on activities for children and displays that illustrate life in the dorms, CMU traditions, and "Life and Love," which documents relationships that began at CMU.
+"CMU: Life Beyond the Classroom Walls," was on display from February 24 - September 30, 2011, at CMU's Museum of Cultural and Natural History.
+It included rarely seen artifacts, such as apparel, memorabilia, and unique photographs.
+It utilized new technologies, including touch screen monitors that gave visitors the opportunity to delve deeper into topics that interest them and short video productions for kids featuring many members of CMU's collegiate athletic teams.
+Other exhibits included hands-on activities for children and displays that illustrated life in the dorms, CMU traditions, and "Life and Love," which documented relationships that began at CMU.